-In furtherance of our program's vision, the mission of the UConn Master of Public Health (M.P.H.)
-Program is to offer an exemplary academic environment that prepares interprofessional learners to achieve high standards of public health practice.
+In furtherance of our program's vision, the mission of our program in Applied Public Health Sciences is to offer an exemplary academic environment that prepares interprofessional learners to achieve high standards of public health practice.
 Public health careers for the 21st century, along with many in the related health and human services, will require competence in interprofessional practice that coordinates skill sets and perspectives of various disciplines in pursuing effective, comprehensive, systems-level improvements to our environment and social structure.
-Interprofessional competencies refer to the capacity of individuals and teams to enact knowledge, skills, values and attitudes essential for working together across professions and stakeholder groups to improve outcomes.
+Competencies of interprofessional practice refer to the capacity of individuals and teams to enact knowledge, skills, values and attitudes essential for working together across professions and stakeholder groups to improve outcomes.

-M.P.H.
 Goals and Objectives

-Consistent with our program's mission and values, our program pursues the following 5 goals and 17 measurable objectives:

-Scholarship of Integration (Interprofessional Goal) We will sustain an environment wherein students, staff, faculty and community partners build partnerships and gain firsthand knowledge and collaborative experiences across disciplines of public health, law, social work, pharmacy, medicine, dentistry, basic sciences and engineering, education, rehabilitation, public administration and allied health professions.
+Consistent with our program's values and mission, we pursue the following 5 goals and 17 measurable objectives: Scholarship of Integration (Interprofessional Goal) We will sustain an environment wherein students, staff, faculty and community partners build partnerships and gain firsthand knowledge and collaborative experiences across disciplines of public health, law, social work, pharmacy, medicine, dentistry, basic sciences and engineering, education, rehabilitation, public administration and allied health professions.

-Goal:

-To recruit and prepare students to earn the M.P.H. degree, while encouraging their collaborative engagement with students, faculty and programs across the university and among relevant communitybased stakeholders in order to enhance the delivery of systems level approaches to health promotion/disease prevention in populations.
+Goal: To recruit and prepare students to earn the M.P.H. degree, while encouraging their collaborative engagement with students, faculty and programs across the university and among relevant community-based stakeholders in order to enhance the delivery of systems level approaches to health promotion/disease prevention in populations.

 Objectives: Provide options for public health students to pursue professional (dual) degrees that integrate public health, clinical and non-clinical disciplines.
 Encourage and accommodate enrollment of students from across the University and the community into public health courses.